Jacques Audiberti

-Biographie
+Biography

 Jacques Audiberti was born on March 25, 1899, the only son of Louis Audiberti, a master mason in Antibes, and his wife, Victorine.
 From 1905 to 1914, he attended primary and secondary school in Antibes, which he had to interrupt for health reasons.
 He begins to publish poems and columns in the Réveil d'Antibes.
 Edmond Rostand, to whom he had sent some poems, sent him encouragement and an autographed photo, which Audiberti kept for a long time.
 He discovers cinema with wonder.
 From 1918 to 1924, he was a clerk at the Commercial Court where his father had been appointed judge.
 Audiberti moves to Paris.
 Recommended by a fellow student, Émile Condroyer, he joined Le Journal, which he left the following year for Le Petit Parisien, where he covered news in the Paris suburbs.
 Through Benjamin Péret, also a journalist at Le Petit Parisien, he came into contact with the Surrealism movement, without ever belonging to it.
 He was a frequent visitor to the National library.
 Two years later, he married a young schoolteacher from the West Indies, Élisabeth Cécile Amélie Savane (1899-1988), whose first names became the title of a poem published in 1936 and who became known as Amélie Audiberti[2], a translator of English.
 She was the first translator of George Orwell 1984 in 1950.
 They had two daughters: Jacqueline and Marie-Louise Audiberti.

 In 1930, thanks to his father's financial support, Audiberti published his first collection of poems, L'Empire et la Trappe.
 Supported by Jean Paulhan, Audiberti contributed to various magazines and, in 1935, was appointed reporter for Le Petit Parisien.
 Among his acquaintances and friends were Jean Cassou, Valery Larbaud and Léon-Paul Fargue.
 In 1933, he began a correspondence with Jean Paulhan that would not be completed until 1965, a few weeks before his death.
 Race des hommes, a collection of poetry published by La NRF in 1937, won the Prix de poésie de l'Académie Mallarmé in 1938.
 On this occasion, Audiberti met Paul Valéry and Jean Cocteau.
 In 1939, Le Petit Parisien sent him to the Spanish border during the rout of the Republican army: "I'm living the Spanish Civil War.
 I vomit."
 Audiberti follows the exodus for the newspaper, then interrupts his collaboration when the paper comes under German control.
 Audiberti writes film reviews.
-He continues to write poetry and novels, while traveling: Aurillac, Toulouse,Val-d'Isère.
+He continues to write poetry and novels, while traveling: Aurillac, Toulouse, Val-d'Isère.